Esri/ops-server-config/README.md

 * Automate the software installation and configuration process as much as possible.
 * Ensure a consistent and repeatable process.
 * Reduce the time necessary to install software and deploy content.
+* Simplify the complete portal deployment of Esri’s Military and Intelligence solution.

 ![Image of Ops Server](ScreenShot.png "ops-server-config")